autumninthecloud/IM_w_fairness/README.md

 # Influence Maximization with Fairness

+This README provides an overview of a project completed as part of UC Berkeley's Masters of Information and Data Science program (see "Who We Are" section below).
+You can find a more visual representation of our project on our Github Page: https://autumninthecloud.github.io/IM_w_fairness/

+Continue reading below to understand the project itself, what our repo contains (and learn about how to use the code), ethical considerations, and how to contact us.

 ## Project Overview

 In 2009, Sina Weibo – a Twitter-like platform in China – had over a million users who retweeted over 20 million messages.
 Most of these originated with a few “influential” users, whose original messages were retweeted many times.
 In the Sina Weibo network, each **node** represents a user and each **edge** represents a retweet.